Karl Zinsmeister

-Walter Karl Zinsmeister (born 1959) American writer, executive, consultant, and former government official.
+Walter Karl Zinsmeister (April 22, 1959 – April 30, 2026) was an American writer, executive, consultant and government official.
 From 2006 to 2009, he served in the White House as President George W. Bush's chief domestic policy adviser, and Director of the White House Domestic Policy Council.
-In 2016 he created the Almanac of American Philanthropy, and is now an author and an adviser on voluntary action and civil society in the U.S. He is the author of many articles and books, including new volumes released in 2023-2025.
+In 2016 he created the Almanac of American Philanthropy, and was an author and an adviser on voluntary action and civil society in the U.S. He was the author of many articles and books, including volumes released as recently as between 2023 and 2025.

-Career
+Education and career

-Zinsmeister is a graduate of Yale University where he studied history and was a member of Manuscript Society.
+Zinsmeister was a graduate of Yale University where he studied history and was a member of the Manuscript Society.
 He also studied at Trinity College, Dublin, in Ireland.
 He won college rowing championships in the U.S. and Ireland.

 His first job in Washington was as a legislative assistant to U.S. Senator Daniel Patrick Moynihan, a New York Democrat.
 He was named a DeWitt Wallace Fellow, and was appointed to the J.B.
 Fuqua Chair at the American Enterprise Institute, where he researched topics including social welfare, demographics, economics, and cultural trends.

 Zinsmeister's writing has been published in The Atlantic Monthly, Real Clear Politics, the New York Times, and the Wall Street Journal.
-He has been an adviser to research and policy groups, and has testified before Congress and Presidential commissions on family policy, daycare, farm subsidies, and the Iraq war.
-He has made many appearances on television and radio.
+He was an adviser to research and policy groups, and testified before the U.S. Congress and Presidential commissions on family policy, daycare, farm subsidies, and the Iraq war.
+He made many appearances on television and radio.

-He has written more than 20 books.
+He wrote more than 20 books.
 Most recently: Dreamland: A love letter to ordinary America is a mix of reporting, memoir, and cultural observation.
-My West Wing uses his own time in the White House to understand the Trump presidency.
-Backbone offers reports on people across the nation to analyze American populism.
-Zinsmeister has also recently produced a 2024 historical novel about the abolition of slavery, and two children's books.
+My West Wing uses his own time in the White House to understand the Presidency of Donald Trump.
+Backbone offers reports on people across the nation to analyze U.S. populism.
+Zinsmeister also recently produced a 2024 historical novel about the abolition of slavery, and two children's books.
 Earlier he wrote two books of embedded Iraq War reporting, a book on charter schools, and other works on education, economics, and population trends.
 He also created a storytelling cookbook, and a non-fiction comic book.

 In 2016, a 1,342-page reference book created by Zinsmeister, the Almanac of American Philanthropy, was published after three years of research.
 The book has been described as the authoritative reference on private giving in the U.S. He created a Compact Edition of the Almanac of American Philanthropy in 2017.